Christianity vs Islam: Which Religion Came First?

 FAQs

-Which came first — Christianity or Islam?
+Which came first historically — Christianity or Islam?

-Does Islam consider itself older than Christianity?
+Does Islam claim to be older than Christianity?

 0 Community answers